How to Replace Your Robo-Advisor With AI

 StepWhat you do

-1. Decide if you shouldBe honest about why you want to leave a robo, and whether automation is actually serving you well.
+1. Decide if you shouldBe honest about why you want to leave a robo, and whether its automatic rebalancing is actually serving you well.

 2. Know what you holdList your robo positions, the account type, and any tax cost of selling out before you change anything.

-3. Choose an AI tool that fitsMatch the tool to whether you want to learn, research, or act on a connected portfolio.
+3. Choose an AI tool that fitsMatch the tool to whether you want to learn, research, or act on a connected portfolio; Walnut is the connected-assistant example.

-5. Plan and discuss with AIAsk the assistant to explain your holdings, frame them against the S&P 500, and talk through options.
+5. Plan and discuss with AIAsk Walnut to explain your holdings, frame them against the S&P 500, and talk through options through Claude or ChatGPT.

 What you gain, and what you give up

-Moving from a robo to an AI assistant is a real trade, and it helps to name both sides honestly:
+Moving from a robo to an AI assistant like Walnut is a real trade, and it helps to name both sides honestly:

 • You gain involvement and understanding.
-Instead of a black box that rebalances quietly, you get a chat grounded in your real holdings, where you can ask why something moved and research ideas in plain language.
+Instead of a robo’s black box that rebalances quietly, you get a chat grounded in your real holdings, where you can ask Walnut why something moved and research ideas in plain language through Claude or ChatGPT.

 • You gain control of every trade.
-Nothing executes without your approval, and you act at your own broker rather than handing a manager discretion over your money.
+Nothing executes without your approval, and you act at your own broker rather than handing a robo discretion over your money.

 • You give up automation.
-A connected AI assistant generally will not rebalance on a schedule or harvest tax losses for you.
+A connected assistant like Walnut generally will not rebalance on a schedule or harvest tax losses for you.
 If you stop paying attention, no one is steering.

 • You take on the work and the responsibility.
 The decisions, the timing, and any tax consequences are now yours.
 That is the point for some people and a burden for others.

 If the gains matter more to you than the automation you give up, an AI assistant fits.
-If not, the robo was doing its job.
+If not, the robo was doing its job, and there is no shame in keeping it.

 Where Walnut fits